debangshu-mukherjee/janssen/docs/source/organization.md

 ## Overview

 Janssen is a typed and tested JAX based library for optical microscopy and ptychography, to utilize two of JAX's capabilities - multi-device computation and autodifferentiation.
-The package is organized into five main modules: `utils` for common utilities, `optics` for forward models, `lenses` for lens implementations, `models` for test pattern generation, and `invert` for reconstruction algorithms.
+The package is organized into six main modules: `utils` for common utilities, `optics` for optical elements, `scopes` for microscope forward models, `lenses` for lens implementations, `models` for test pattern generation, and `invert` for reconstruction algorithms.

 ## Module Structure